RupinMittal/2D-Physics-Engine-RGB-Game/README.md

 ### Description

 This was a group project in Java for my AP Computer Science class.
-It is platform game with a physics engine build from scratch, menu and player GUI, and graphics and music integration.
+It is platform game with a physics engine built from scratch, menu and player GUI, and graphics and music integration.

 The following concepts were implemented: